-An attorney will not be able to advise you directly about the reaction your insurance company may have to a conviction your record.
+An attorney will not be able to advise you directly about the reaction your insurance company may have to a conviction on your record.
 But we will be able to help you minimize any potential impact by reducing the charge to lowest level possible.
-A less serious conviction should garner less negative attention from your insurance carrier.
+Presumably, a less serious conviction should garner less negative attention from your insurance carrier.

-Our advice is to assume that insurance company will learn of all convictions and secure the largest reduction or dismissal possible. .
+Our advice is to assume that your insurance company will learn of all convictions and therefore it is important to minimize all tickets.